After discovering that I have gluten sensitivity, I started creating and sharing gluten-free, healthy recipes.

 Here are video demonstrations of how I mixed several colors to get new ones.

 Mixing Permanent Rose

-When you find yourself without the color you want for your painting, you can mix it yourself from your primary or secondary colors that you hopefully have on hand.
+When you find yourself without the color you want for your painting, you can mix it yourself from the primary or secondary colors that you hopefully have on hand.
 This video will show you how to make permanent rose using red, blue, and white.

-When you don't have ochre in you collection of paints, you can mix yellow and raw sienna.
+When you don't have ochre in your collection of paints, you can mix yellow and raw sienna.
 It is as simple as that.
 Or, you can grey your yellow down with a little violet.
 Give it a try.

 Example of Mixing Complementary Colors

 This is an example of my most recent painting, "Yosemite Valley Half Dome."
 It demonstrates how I used complementary colors to produce darker greens, yellows, and grays.

 There is no black used in this painting at all.

 By not using black, your colors remain much more vibrant and harmonious to the rest of the painting.
 The dark areas are made up of the colors used elsewhere in the painting, and thus, tie everything together.

 The Art of Color Mixing is my favorite resource for mixing colors.
 It has sections for acrylics, watercolors, and oils since each tends to have its own unique characteristics.